 Are there more Mensa’s to come?

-Taking inspiration from the Thrasio model, Mensa has assisted different brands in organising and optimising their products across all leading markets.
-The company has executed “tech-led marketing” and optimised product prices to drive demand.
-The company itself has performed tech-led product development, such as identifying the things people want and assisting brands to launch new product ranges accordingly.
-Though there are significant differences between the Indian e-commerce market and European e-commerce markets, this model is quite inspiring for companies that are ready to be a part of a house of brands.
+Taking inspiration from the Mensa business model, Mensa has assisted different brands in organizing and optimizing their products across all leading markets.
+The Mensa business model has executed “tech-led marketing” and optimized product prices to drive demand.
+Mensa, using their business model, has performed tech-led product development, such as identifying the things people want and assisting brands to launch new product ranges accordingly.
+Though there are significant differences between the Indian e-commerce market and European e-commerce markets, the Mensa business model is quite inspiring for companies that are ready to be a part of a house of brands.

-While a growing number of competitors are joining the e-commerce rollup industry, Indian brands have gotten a head start.
+While a growing number of competitors are joining the e-commerce rollup industry, Indian brands have gotten a head start by adopting the Mensa business model.
 Thrasio-style business models provide critical marketing, cost-cutting, and technology know-how to drive the growth of acquired businesses.
-This is an exciting period for the Indian ecommerce sector, as players are copying the business model while making their own changes to align it with India’s economy.
-Investors are looking for prospects with high growth potential, and they are now driving an increase in roll-up firms.
+This is an exciting period for the Indian ecommerce sector, as players are copying the Mensa business model while making their own changes to align it with India’s economy.
+Investors are looking for prospects with high growth potential, and they are now driving an increase in Mensa business model-based roll-up firms.